penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

 Let object_name := function_constructor_name (argument_list)
 ```

-The rules for `argument_list` remain the same as in predicate applications.
+The rules for `argument_list` remain the same as in predicate applications, including support for literal expressions as arguments.
 We further require that the output type of the function or constructor must match the type of `object_name`, up to subtyping.
 That is, if the function outputs type `A` and `object_name` has type `B`, then if `A` is a subtype of `B`, then the assignment is valid.

 ### Labeling Statements